dmakvh/eureka/Eureka-at-a-glance.md

 ## How does the application client and application server communicate?

 The communication technology could be anything you like.
 Eureka helps you find the information of the services you would want to communicate with but does not impose any restrictions on the protocol or method of communication.
-For e.g. you can use Eureka to obtain the target server address and use protocols such as thrift, http(s) or any other RPC mechanisms.
+For instance, you can use Eureka to obtain the target server address and use protocols such as thrift, http(s) or any other RPC mechanisms.

 ## High level architecture
 ![Eureka High level Architecture](https://github.com/Netflix/eureka/raw/master/images/eureka_architecture.png)

 The architecture above depicts how Eureka is deployed at Netflix and this is how you would typically run it.
 There is  **one** eureka cluster per **region** which knows only about instances in its region.
-There is **one** eureka server per **zone** to handle zone failures.
+There is at the least **one** eureka server per **zone** to handle zone failures.

 Services **register** with Eureka and then send **heartbeats** to renew their leases every 30 seconds.If the client cannot renew the lease for a few times, it is taken out of the server registry in about 90 seconds.The registration information and the renewals are replicated to all the eureka nodes in the cluster.
 The clients from any zone can look up the **registry** information (happens every 30 seconds) to locate their services (which could be in any zone) and make remote calls.

 ## Non-java services and clients

-For services that are non JVM based, you have a choice of implementing the client part of eureka in the language of the service or you can run a "side kick" which is essentially a java application with an embedded eureka client that handles the registrations and heartbeats.
+For services that are non-java based, you have a choice of implementing the client part of eureka in the language of the service or you can run a "side kick" which is essentially a java application with an embedded eureka client that handles the registrations and heartbeats.
 REST based endpoints are also exposed for all operations that are supported by the Eureka client.
 Non-java clients can use the REST end points to query for information about other services.

 ## Configurability